ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 For example, knowing that a device is running a weak version of firmware provides a way to aim attacks better.

-Many claims in Attestation Evidence and Attestation Results are potentially Personally Identifying Information) depending on the end-to-end use case of the attestation.
+Many Claims in Attestation Evidence and Attestation Results are potentially Personally Identifying Information) depending on the end-to-end use case of the attestation.
 Attestation that goes up to include containers and applications may further